 Wedding Tips for Vendors: A Helpful Guide

-It’s certainly not sexy, but a significant part of wedding planning is developing and managing your wedding budget.
-While it’s not the most thrilling aspect of your wedding celebration to be sure, it’s absolutely critical for hosting a successful, stress-free event.
-As the best wedding planners will tell you, the one category that’s often overlooked by couples creating their own budgets is gratuities.
-While tips to wedding vendors are not mandatory per se, we think it’s an important and thoughtful expression of appreciation for the expert vendor team working hard to bring your dream wedding to life, often over many months leading up to your celebration.
+As the best wedding planners will tell you, wedding tips for vendors is the one category that’s most often overlooked by couples creating their own budgets.
+While tipping vendors is not mandatory per se, we think it’s an imperative and thoughtful expression of appreciation for the expert vendor team working hard to bring your dream wedding to life, often over many months leading up to your celebration.

 Confused about which tips go to which vendors and when they should receive them?
 Read on for our helpful guide to wedding tips for vendors.

 While traditionally, florists, as business owners, were not usually tipped, current etiquette is to tip a percentage of the total services; typically around 10% of the pre-taxed total.
 And while it may not be expected, if there is a particularly intricate floral piece that must be built or arranged at your venue on your big day, a special tip of 10 to 15 percent would be very welcome, or you can choose to tip per person on the wedding day.
 Naturally, as is the case for all of your wedding vendors, if you love their services, you should also leave a positive review on industry sites like Wedding Wire and The Knot.